A dated kitchen, entranceway, hallway and bathroom is brought back up to speed with current trends and technologies.

 To make it happen she drew up a comprehensive and detailed work schedule.
 “This was challenging because, for example, I wasn’t able to allow the plasterer to complete his job before the painter started his, which would normally be the case.”

-But all her planning almost went out the window when the tiler was off work for a week through illness.
+But all their planning almost went out the window when the tiler was off work for a week through illness.
 “I had to re-jig the timetables but the tradies accommodated the changes and we finished on time.”

 The time frame wasn’t the only challenge.
 “Because the house is on three levels we had to consider where to run cables and piping and whether this would damage the floors or ceilings.”
 The rangehood also became an issue when it was discovered the positioning of the ducting necessitated realigning it by 135mm to sit perfectly over the gas hob.
-With everyone working together to solve the problem, no time was lost and there were no extra costs, says Christine.
+With everyone working together to solve the problem, no time was lost and there were no extra costs.

 His team removed the existing tiles and prepared those areas for the laying of new ones; they also removed GIB board in the same areas to 1.2m in height to allow changes to plumbing and electrical work to be carried out, and installed new GIB board when that was complete.